-Sustainability Tracking, Assessment and Rating System (STARS): A transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
+Sustainability Tracking, Assessment and Rating System (STARS): The Sustainability Tracking, Assessment and Rating System is a A transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 STARS provides a framework for understanding sustainability in all sectors of higher education through using a common set of measurements that enables meaningful comparisons over time and across institutions.